Projects per year

 - Fire history and impacts on rivers and wetlands

-- Anthropogenic impacts on environmental systems, river recovery and management
+- Anthropogenic impacts, river recovery and management

 - Fluvial responses to environmental variability and climate change